Papawy/PapawyRP-old/README.md

 			+ commands_generals < help, etc.
 			+ commands_tchat < all tchat commands (tchat IC, OOC, /me, /do, etc.)

-		- Gui
-			+ gui_fields < gui element to request a name from the user or an email, etc.

 ## Compiling

 To compile this gamemode you need this includes :